MaDiS: Taming Masked Diffusion Language Models for Sign Language Generation

 \section{Conclusion}

 We present MaDiS, a novel SLG approach built upon MDLMs that enable bidirectional context modeling and efficient generation.
 To effectively inject sign language knowledge into MDLMs, we design a tri-level cross-modal pretraining framework that jointly learns from token, latent, and 3D physical spaces.
 To improve training efficiency of MDLMs, we simplify unmasking orders by proposing a novel unmasking strategy with temporal checkpoints.
 Moreover, a mixture-of-parts sign embedding layer is introduced to enhance part-wise token integration through gated, codebook-conditioned fusion.
-Experiments on standard SLG benchmarks demonstrate that MaDiS achieves SOTA performance across multiple evaluation metrics, while reducing inference latency by nearly 30\%.
+Experiments on standard SLG benchmarks demonstrate that MaDiS achieves SOTA performance, while improving inference throughput by 40\%.

 \textbf{Acknowledgements.} S. Zafeiriou and part of the research was funded by the EPSRC Fellowship DEFORM (EP/S010203/1), EPSRC Project GNOMON (EP/X011364/1) and Turing AI Fellowship (EP/Z534699/1).
 R.A.
 Potamias and R. Zuo were supported by EPSRC Project GNOMON (EP/X011364/1).
 J. Deng was supported by the NVIDIA Academic Grant.
 We would also like to thank Yuecong Min for coordinating the user study, and the anonymous signers who participated in it.